-The group’s latest focus is a unique approach to HIV prevention.
-They are studying the passive administration of a humanized monoclonal antibody, known as ibalizumab, that potently and broadly blocks HIV infection by binding to domain 2 of human CD4, the principal receptor for HIV.
+Under a Vaccine Discovery Center grant from the Bill and Melinda Gates Foundation, Dr. Ho’s latest focus is a unique approach to HIV prevention.
+He and his colleagues are studying the passive administration of a humanized monoclonal antibody, known as ibalizumab, that potently and broadly blocks HIV infection by binding to domain 2 of human CD4, the principal receptor for HIV.
 Ibalizumab is already in clinical studies in HIV-infected individuals, showing a good safety profile and a well-documented antiviral effect, and is also being studied as a prophylactic in uninfected subjects.
 In addition, his team has constructed second-generation forms of this antibody that have significantly improved antiviral potency and breadth as well as enhanced pharmacokinetic properties.
+Moreover, many bispecific antibodies have been constructed and tested.
+Several have unprecedented breadth and potency against HIV.
 Lastly, his group is also pursuing the use of gene transfer methods to express in vivo antibodies that might be of use in HIV prevention.

 Return to full listing